cseremetis/RubyGraph/README.md

 # RubyGraph
-A Graph Implementation using Ruby
+A Graph Implementation using Ruby.
+Graphs are undirected.
+More to come.